 Aspire to Inspire

-I personally find that the pump and the achievement of it are generally limited to the extent of how you are training.
-And what your training goals are, whether there strength or physique based.
+I personally find that the pump and the achievement of it are generally limited to the extent of how you are training, and what your training goals are - whether their strength or physique based, changes pump intensity.

 Just because you've achieved a good pump; doesn’t necessarily mean you’ve recruited enough motor units and stimulated enough muscle fiber to produce new growth...